LinqingZhong/PIC_Project/README.md

 cd PIC_Project
 pip install -r requirements.txt
 ```
 Then, download the model checkpoints using the command .
 Make sure that you have suffient hard drive space.
+(Ensure that the path to the downloaded model contains only English characters.)
 ```bash
 python download.py
 ```